-Proposals must be submitted using the submissions site which is linked from the NNL bursary site www.nnl.co.uk by 15:00 on Friday 25th November 2022.
-Further information on the scheme, the assessment criteria and selection process is also available by contacting the administrator, Dr Mark Bankhead directly at the following email address (mark.bankhead@uknnl.com) and within the documents posted on the NNL website.
+Proposals must be submitted using the submissions site which is linked from the NNL bursary site www.nnl.co.uk by 15:00 on 1st December 2023.
+Further information on the call, the assessment criteria and selection process is also available by contacting the administrator, Dr Mark Bankhead directly at the following email address (mark.bankhead@uknnl.com) and can also be found within the documents posted on the NNL website.